 sudo chkconfig httpd on sudo chkconfig mysqld on

-Manually start the servers:
+Manually start the services:

 sudo service httpd start sudo service mysqld start